brikis98/ping-play/README.md

 # De-duping service calls

 To be able to use standalone endpoints, you need to de-dupe remote service calls, or you'll end up repeating the same calls over and over again in your controllers, which could significantly increase load on the remote endpoints.
-The basic idea behind de-duping is easy: store the `Future` objects your service calls return in a cache, and if the same service call is repeated, just return the cached `Future`.
+The basic idea behind de-duping is easy: when you make a remote service call, store the `Future` it returns in a cache, and if the same service call is repeated, just return the cached `Future`.

-Here is an outline (ie, an untested, partial implementation) of a `RestClient` you can use to wrap Play's `WS` client with caching:
+Below is an outline (ie, an untested, partial implementation) of a `RestClient` you can use to wrap Play's `WS` client with caching.
+Note that it uses a `Cache` class (see [Cache.scala](https://gist.github.com/brikis98/5843195)), which is just a Scala-friendly wrapper of a `ConcurrentHashMap`.

 ```scala
 // This is a client you use everywhere in your code to make REST requests.